mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 the same Certificate.
 This can be achivied using a shared filesystem, like NFS, and pointing the `certpath` of all your CoreDNS Server to a location on this shared fileystem.

+I have tested such a cluster setup by running two CoreDNS instances on different Servers from DigitalOcean, following [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-18-04) made setting up NFS between them easy and worked right away.

 ```
 tls acme {
     domain ns1.mydomain.com